 -Venice lost its independence in 1797 when Napoleon conquered the city.
 It became an Austrian territory for a brief period.
 In 1866 became part of the Kingdom of Italy.
 It was never bombed during WWII, both sides respecting “the most gorgeous city on earth”.

 Most impressive sites: Doge’s Palace was for us the highlight of all highlights.
 So many huge rooms with beautiful artwork.
 Best museum I’ve ever been to.
 St. Mark’s Basilica was also very impressive.
 The visit to the Basilica is free but you have to pay to see the museum within it – the most impressive thing here are the 4 bronze horses which are said to have been made between the 2nd and 4th century BC.
 The tower (the Campanile) had great views over the city and is a ‘must see’.
 We went to the Correr museum but breezed through it.
 Maybe we’ve just seen too much art on this trip.
 We saw the Rialto Bridge and the 10 million tourists hanging off it.
 I can appreciate the history but honestly didn’t do too much for us.
 We took a gondola ride which one has to do if visiting Venice.
 I was actually going to propose to Lissette on the gondola, thinking that every woman’s dream would be to be proposed to in Venice on a gondola.
 But Lissette wasn’t in her #1 mood (tired.
 We’d been doing a lot of travelling) and I suddenly got nervous.
 How humiliating would it be to propose and to be rejected on a boat, on a dirty canal, with another guy on the boat?
 It’s not like I could just say “screw this” and walk away.
 Where are you going to go?
-You’ll be forced to stay there, dwelling in the rejection, while an Italian man looks down on you in disdain.
+You’ll be forced to stay there, dwelling in the rejection while an Italian man looks down on you in disdain.
 So I aborted, deciding to wait for more ideal circumstances .